Here is the recipe for baked rice with mushrooms, beef consomme, and butter that church ladies made for potlucks and “dinner on the ground.”

 This Rice is a Southern Staple

-Known as “church lady rice” or “mushroom rice” or “rice casserole” by we Southerners, this rice is a staple.
+Known as “church lady rice” or “mushroom rice” or “rice casserole,” this dish is a yummy Southern staple.
 Anyone who is older than 50 who grew up attending church potlucks knows this rice very well.
 There would always be at least one (usually more) casserole dish of this rice at any picnic, potluck or special event.

 Use REAL Butter for this Rice